-It starts from the very first breath when our body invites us out of the painless comfort zone of our mother’s womb, and tells us we no longer can depend on our mother’s body to breathe us, to provide the nutrients and oxygen we need to survive.
+And it starts from the very first breath.
+Our body invited us out of the painless comfort zone of our mother’s womb by making us feel uncomfortable.
+For our own healthy development and growth, this discomfort signaled that it would no longer possible to depend on our mother’s physical body to breathe us, to provide the needed nutrients and oxygen for survival.
+The umbilical cord was cut, and in its wisdom, Nature didn’t ask how we felt about this.

 Each task assures us we are fully equipped with everything we need inside to survive and reach our developmental milestones.
 Later we learn we have inborn miracle-making resources, such as for imagination and possibility thinking, that seemingly invite us to transcend the physical limits of our nature.